 1. Standard Bank Group

 Standard Bank Group for years has been the topmost bank and financial institution in South Africa.
 It is also the richest bank group in Africa and boasts of having a presence in 20 African and several other countries in Europe and the Americas.
 It was established in 1862, as a subsidiary of the British Standard Bank.
-In the early 19th century, the bank was involved in the development and financing of gold and diamond fields in South Africa.
+In the early 19th century, the bank was highly instrumental in the development and financing of gold and diamond fields in South Africa.
 As a result of its numerous interest and contributions to the mining industry, Standard Bank became the first bank in South Africa to open a branch in Witwatersrand goldfields.
-It is also the very first bank to open branch in the region of Johannesburg, Standard bank has a total assets in excess of $200 billion and more than 53,000 people working in the institution making it the richest bank in Africa.
+It is also the very first bank to open a branch in the region of Johannesburg.
+Standard Bank has total assets in excess of $131 billion and more than 50,000 people working in the institution making it the richest bank in Africa.
 The bank has been on the JSE for consecutive 50 years.

 Other rich African banks outside of the top ten include: